 After “Liar!” is called, everyone shows what they rolled and dice are lost or gained based on the result.
 Liar’s dice is a social game with better design than the similar card game, BS.
 This is a fun foray into bluffing, logical thought, and controlled luck.

 A game even older than poker, backgammon is essentially chess with a hint of chance.
 Two players roll dice to advance fifteen pieces on a game board.
-If a piece can land on the same space that a single opposing piece occupies, a player sends the piece back to the starting position (a’la Sorry!)
+If a piece can land on the same space that a single opposing piece occupies, a player sends the piece back to the starting position, like Sorry!

 The strategy comes from which pieces a player chooses to move.
-While luck appears to play a substantial role in the short term of each turn, over a 20-minute game an expert will compound their incremental advantage of superior decision-making to generate an 80-90% win rate over an amateur player.
-For enthusiasts of game theory and combinatorics, Backgammon gives you lots to sink your teeth into.
+While luck appears to play a substantial role in the short term of each turn, over a 20-minute game an expert will compound their incremental advantage of superior decision-making to generate an 80% to 90% win rate over an amateur player.
+For enthusiasts of game theory and combinatorics, backgammon gives you lots to sink your teeth into.

-At the end of the day these games are fun ways to apply the skills you learn in poker to a different context, but none of these games compare to the strategic depth, opportunities for personal growth, and broad appeal of poker.
-To learn more about poker regardless of experience, check out our poker lessons taught by women for women.
+At the end of the day, these games are fun ways to apply the skills you learn in poker to a different context, but none of these games compare to the strategic depth, opportunities for personal growth, and broad appeal of poker.
+To learn more about the power of poker regardless of experience, check out our poker lessons taught by women for women.